The Pillar

 Doing the boring stuff first takes time.
 I spent some time on DNS, env variables, and database schemas so that I'm not re-engineering things later, and not trying to end up with technical debt by Week 3.

-Small gotchas like deployment 404'd due to landing page needed auth logic, but we keep rolling.
 Server Actions in Next.js are surprisingly good.
 No API routes and can be called from anywhere.
 Type-safe and way less boilerplate.

+Week 1 felt slow with no flashy UI to show.
+But having auth, database, and deployment done means Week 2 is pure features.
 Also, documenting as I build helps.
 Writing this forced me to articulate some design decisions, and making decisions feel less random and more intentional.